Lacey Chabert: 2014–present: Focus on Hallmark films

 In November 2023, Chabert starred in a Mean Girls-themed Black Friday commercial for Walmart, along with her original co-stars Lindsay Lohan, Amanda Seyfried, Rajiv Surendra and Daniel Franzese.
 A second commercial, titled "Gretchen's Wednesday", was entirely centered around Chabert's character Gretchen Wieners and her family life.
 On November 27, 2023, it was announced that Chabert was working on an unscripted Hallmark project, Celebrations with Lacey Chabert, which premiered on Hallmark+ on September 10, 2024.
 She was also credited as an executive producer of the series.
 On May 13, 2024, Variety announced that Chabert has a lead role in the Netflix holiday film Hot Frosty.
 Chabert starred as a widow who brings a snowman to life two years after losing her husband.
 Released on November 13, 2024, Hot Frosty was placed at number one on Netflix in its first week after release.

+In 2025, Chabert starred in the Hallmark movie She's Making a List as Isabel who works for the Naughty or Nice Group.

+In 2026, Chabert starred in the Hallmark movie Lost in Paradise as a fashion company founder named Sophia, who is marooned on an island with a struggling chef (portrayed by Ian Harding) following a private airplane crash.
+She would later star in the Hallmark/Disney collaboration movie Holiday Ever After: A Disney World Wish Come True alongside Travis Van Winkle, Christy Carlson Romano, and Richard Kind.

 Business ventures

 In 2016, she wrote a blog series for People magazine's website, focusing on getting ready for her baby.
 Chabert wrote about discovering that she was pregnant, learning that she was having a girl, and figuring out smart ways to hide her baby bump on film sets.

 In September 2022, Chabert launched her own apparel line with home shopping television network HSN called the "Lacey Chabert Collection".
 In an interview with InStyle, Chabert said: "I've always dreamed of having a clothing line."
-The line includes jackets, jogger pants, leggings, socks, "Mommy & Me" dresses, and cardigans and is priced between $15.00 and $80.00.
 Her first ready-to-wear collection for HSN was released in March 2024.

 Chabert launched a product line, "Lacey Chabert Collection" with Hallmark for the 2025 holiday season.
 It consists of various products, including greeting cards, glassware, ornaments, and festive products.

+Chabert at the film premiere of In My Sleep in 2010.